 |Page top Previous Homepage Next||

-Line Graphs are used to display quantitative values over a continuous interval or time period.
+This chart is used to display quantitative values over a continuous interval or time period.
 A Line Graph is most frequently used to show trends and analyse how the data has changed over time.

-Line Graphs are drawn by first plotting data points on a Cartesian coordinate grid, then connecting a line between all of these points.
+Line Graphs are drawn by first plotting data points on a Cartesian coordinate grid, and then connecting a line between all of these points.
 Typically, the y-axis has a quantitative value, while the x-axis is a timescale or a sequence of intervals.
 Negative values can be displayed below the x-axis.

-The direction of the lines on the graph works a nice metaphor for the data: an upward slope indicates where values have increased and a downward slope indicates where values have decreased.
+The direction of the lines on the graph works as a nice metaphor for the data: an upward slope indicates where values have increased and a downward slope indicates where values have decreased.
 The line's journey across the graph can create patterns that reveal trends in a dataset.

 When grouped with other lines (other data series), individual lines can be compared to one another.
 However, avoid using more than 3-4 lines per graph, as this makes the chart more cluttered and harder to read.
 A solution to this is to divide the chart into smaller multiples (have a small Line Graph for each data series).

 Google Chart (HTML5)

 Check out our fast-paced, data visualisation-themed card game:

 Merchandise & other related dataviz products can be found at the store.